IMF Tune - Bringing Back the Exchange Connection Filter

-The Content Filter forms part of a set of anti-spam transport agents that ship with Exchange 2007, 2010, 2013 and 2016.
+The Content Filter forms part of a set of anti-spam transport agents that ship with Exchange 2007 up to 2019.
 These must be run on a server having the Edge or Hub transport role.

 As from Exchange 2013 a distinct Hub Transport server role is no longer available.
 Instead the Hub Transport is included with the Mailbox Server role.
 Thus the Content Filter agent is run on the Mailbox Server role.

 Depending on your specific Exchange version you may need to manually install the anti-spam agents from the command shell.
 The installation script is located under:

 With the Anti-spam agents installed we can now configure the Junk Threshold.
 Again we have to use the command shell:

 <SCL threshold value> is the threshold value between 1 and 9.
 Emails with an SCL greater (but NOT equal) to the threshold will be moved to Junk.